DaveCTurner/paxos-dojo/README.md

 ### Learner

 The Learner is the simplest module.
+Roughly speaking, it collects messages indicating that certain values have been accepted and when it receives these messages from a majority of Acceptors (i.e. two of them) it learns that consensus has been reached.

-It receives messages that look like this:
+More precisely, it receives messages that look like this:

 ```javascript
 {"type":"accepted","timePeriod":$TIMEPERIOD,"by":$NAME,"value":$VALUE}